sensu/sensu-docs/content/sensu-go/6.2/api/health.md

 ## Get health data for your agent transport

 The `/health` API endpoint provides HTTP GET access to health data for your Sensu agent transport via the backend websocket.
+Sensu backend `/health` API information is duplicated by this agent transport API endpoint as an affordance to satisfy the load balancing and security requirements of some deployments.

 #### Example